 - Attendance is mandatory.
-Your participation grade will be based on attendance, as well as on participation during lecture and recitation. - To declare an absence, please email the instructors in advance.
+Your participation grade will be based on attendance, as well as on participation during lecture and recitation. - To request an excused absence, please email Ella and Wei Ji in advance.

 Midterm and final

 - Both exams will be take-home.
 You may use any written and electronic materials (including your own code from before), but of course not consult anyone or communicate with anyone about the exam. - No early or late exams.